jhlee-003/DY_fakePhoton_run3/README.md

   ```bash
   voms-proxy-info --file "$(pwd)/voms_proxy.txt" --timeleft
   ```
-  - If the output is less than 200,000, recommend setting up a new proxy.
+  - If the output is less than 300,000, recommend renewing it.

 Check if you have write permission (only if you want to transfer the output to storage site):
 ```